Azure/vm-scale-sets/preview/upgrade/readme.md

 This is currently a limited preview - you won't be able to use this feature unless your Azure subscription is registered to use it.

-Automatic OS upgrades are being previewed only for non-Service Fabric scale sets for now.
-Adding support for Service Fabric is work in progress.

 Sign up for the automatic upgrade and rolling upgrade feature previews [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRynq-GTEl8lLqDPOris8e0JUMU9BQllYT1c5SzlIRlA4UTI0V0FUMDU3MC4u).

 Last update: 7/19/17.